NourdineMazali/nodejs-react-challenge/README.md

 ```

 4. Add `.env` file, then copy and edit the below variables into the env file to spin up the database.

+PS: .env for server file included in the repo to streamline running the app, normally the file will not be included

 ```
 JWT_SECRET=<YOUR JWT SECRET>